 I have heard it said hundreds of times, “Phones are here to stay, so our kids need to learn how to use them.”
 And while I absolutely agree with that statement, unregulated, unmonitored use of technology isn’t teaching them anything.
 As parents, we have the burden and privilege of guiding and helping them figure out how to use technology in moderation and to their advantage without letting go of the beauty that is real, screen-free life.
 If you think it is too late, it’s not.
 Now that you know better, do better.
 For us, these 10 tips have been a giant step

 We are so grateful for Brooke and her willingness to share these ten tips with Seven Summers.
-If you need more help in navigating digital distractions, finding social media and family media contracts, or want to learn even more ways to use your time more wisely, we invite you to come check out the 7S Living Community.
+If you need more help in navigating digital distractions, finding social media and family media contracts, or want to learn even more ways to use your time more wisely, we invite you to come check out The Blueprint where we share with you all our best tips and tricks.

 Brooke Romney writes about real life with a hopeful twist and strives to empower, inspire and connect her readers to people, solutions, and the goodness in their own lives.
 To read more of Brooke’s insights visit her Facebook page, instagram, and her website.